-The initiative proponent has a maximum of 180 days from the date of receipt of the title and summary.
-(CAEC § 9265) The proponent may begin circulating the petition as soon as he or she publishes the Notice of Intent to Circulate an Initiative Petition and the City Attorney title and summary.
-(CAEC §§ 9207, 9256)
+The initiative proponent has a maximum of 180 days from the date of receipt of the title and summary to submit the completed petition.
+(CAEC § 9208) The proponent may begin circulating the petition as soon as he or she publishes the Notice of Intent to Circulate an Initiative Petition and the City Attorney's title and summary.
+(CAEC § 9207)

-In order for an initiative Charter Amendment to be put on the ballot, the petition must be submitted no later than 120 days before the election.
+In order for an initiative measure to be put on the ballot, the petition must be submitted no later than 120 days before the election.
 If the petition is submitted after that date, but within 180 days from the date of receipt of the title and summary, and if the petition has sufficient valid signatures, the proposed measure will be placed on the ballot at a later election.
 (MEC § 300(c))